Jordan Chan: Early life

 Photos of the 15th elementary school graduates (Class 6B) in 1981.
-The one on the right in the left picture and the six on the left in the top row on the right are Jordan Chan.
+The one on the right in the left picture and the six on the left in the top row on the right is Chan.

 Chan was born to a Hakka family in a rural village in Huizhou, Guangdong province, southern China.
 In 2018, Chan revealed in an interview that when he was young, his family was so poor that they didn't have enough to eat, and he once suggested to give his younger brother away to a rich family and for the suggestion, he received a beating from his parents.
 However his parents eventually did give away his young brother for HKD3,000.
 Chan also revealed that his father used to chain him up at home, afraid that he would run out of the house to play instead of taking care of his younger siblings.
 Chan also had to work the field, cut grass, and tend to cows.
 He left school in his teens when his family moved to Hong Kong.
 He and his family lived in cramped quarters within a slum, and Chan worked odd jobs at construction sites, as a cook at a dim sum restaurant, served at roadside hawker stalls, and apprenticed at a hair salon.

 Chan was charged and convicted of the molestation of an underaged girl when he was 14.